lijikun/orca-linux-deployment/README.md

 Scripts and installation process for the deployment of parallelized quantum chemistry program [ORCA](https://orcaforum.kofo.mpg.de/app.php/portal) on Linux-x64 computers.
-Also works on WSL Ubuntu.
+Also works on WSL Debian or Ubuntu.

 # For ORCA version 4/5